It’s not where you go; it’s what you do when you get there.

 We also offer programs that are less specific for those who need flexibility.
 Many of these also offer field study, internships, and special projects.
-Every college city or town has special characteristics that can make it a robust learning laboratory.
-Here are just a few examples:
+Every college city or town has special characteristics that make it a robust learning laboratory.

-And of course, all NAC&U members are committed to our mission—just like your home institution—meaning you still receive a top-quality education that connects theory to practice and thought to action, no matter where you are.
+And of course, all NAC&U members are committed to our mission meaning you still receive a top-quality education that connects classroom learning to the real-world, no matter where you are.

 How does the exchange work?

 The NAC&U Student Exchange works seamlessly between your institution and the one you choose to attend for a semester.
-From applying to transferring credits, the processes are streamlined and efficient.
-You get to experience another college or university setting without the hassle of taking a leave of absence, or transferring.
+From applying to transferring credits, the process is streamlined and efficient.
 Credits are fully transferable, though it is always advisable to check your final course selections with the registrar at your home institution.
 Some courses will require prerequisites, which are usually indicated on the college’s website.

-Whatever you pay for a semester or term at your home institution is what you will pay for your semester on The Exchange.
+Whatever you pay for a semester or term at your home institution is what you will pay for your semester on the NAC&U Student Exchange.
 You pay your tuition directly to your home institution.
 You pay room and board costs to the institution at which you are studying that semester.
-Your financial aid remains intact.
+Your financial aid will remain intact.
 You may incur additional costs if the program you choose includes special equipment or travel, and you would know this before you enroll.
-Some, but not all of the programs require you to live on campus, which is a good way to meet people and get quickly involved in campus activities.
+Some, but not all of the programs, require you to live on campus, which is a good way to meet people and get involved in campus activities.